pingcap/docs-cn/system-variables.md

 > - After upgrading a TiDB cluster from v4.0.0 or later to v5.4.0 or later, this variable remains the setting before the upgrade.
 >
 > - Since v5.4.0, for a newly deployed TiDB cluster, this variable is enabled by default.

+- Scope: SESSION | GLOBAL
+- Default value: `ON`
+- This variable is used to control whether to enable the index merge feature.

 ### tidb_enable_list_partition <span class="version-mark">New in v5.0</span>